 Dr. Gahan led the Infectious Disease programme with Prof. Colin Hill within the APC Microbiome Institute from 2003-2013 and now leads the Bile Research Group within the APC with Dr. Susan Joyce.
 His research interests focus upon host-microbe signalling in the gut mediated via microbial bile acid metabolism (see Joyce et al., PNAS, 2014; Jones et al., PNAS, 2008 – 228 citations; Begley et al., 2005 – 518 citations).
 Dr. Gahan also has a long history of research work on the foodborne pathogen Listeria monocytogenes (in collaboration with Prof. Colin Hill) resulting in a number of key papers in the area (for example see Corr et al., PNAS, 2007 – 381 citations).

 Recent work has also examined the use of live L. monocytogenes and L. lactis vectors as gene and protein delivery platforms for novel vaccination and therapeutic approaches.
-This work has been carried out in collaboration with Dr. Mark Tangney at the Cork Cancer Research Centre and Dr. Brendan Griffin in the School of Pharmacy, UCC.
+This work has been carried out in collaboration with Dr. Mark Tangney in Cancer Research@UCC and Dr. Brendan Griffin in the School of Pharmacy, UCC.

 In addition to his role as a funded researcher and PI in the APC he is funded by further grants from Science Foundation Ireland, the Health Research Board and the EU (FP7 and H2020).

 Contact details: E-mail: C.Gahan@ucc.ie; Tel: +353 21 4901363